datagrok-ai/public/help/develop/how-to/build-an-app.md

 }
 ```

-To make this run on Datagrok, follow these `grok create app` [steps](../develop/develop.md#getting-started)
+To make this run on Datagrok, follow these `grok create` [steps](../develop/develop.md#getting-started)
-to prepare this simple package and deploy it.
+to prepare such a simple package and deploy it.

 In very short:

-1. You'll be prompted to enter your API developer's token to allow pushing packages to Datagrok; this key will be stored inside `.grok` settings file on your drive
+1. With the first use of `grok tools` after you install it, you'll be prompted to enter your API developer's token to allow pushing packages to Datagrok; this key will be stored inside `.grok` settings file on your drive
 2. You'd choose to create a package via `grok create <PACKAGE_NAME>`; this will initialize a standard directory structure for your package
 3. Then you may choose to add an app to it via `grok add app <APP_NAME>` and see the minimal default structure for it, or alternatively just copy-paste the JS snipped from the above to `package.js`